bvilnai1/bv-firstproject/README.md

 # bv-firstproject
 This is a coding project for cfsc2023 workshop taught by Jason Ritt.
+Wanted to see how git commit works.